OP-TEE/optee_os/documentation/optee_design.md

 # 12. Trusted Applications

-## Pseudo TAs and Dynamically Loaded TAs
+## Pseudo TAs and User Mode TAs

-There are two ways to implement Trusted Applications (TAs), pseudo TAs and dynamically loaded TAs.
-As dynamically loaded TAs are full featured Trusted Applications as specified by the GlobalPlatform TEE specifications, these are simply referred to as 'Trusted Applications'.
-For most cases, dynamically loaded TAs are preferred.
+There are two ways to implement Trusted Applications (TAs), pseudo TAs and user mode TAs.
+User mode TAs are full featured Trusted Applications as specified by the GlobalPlatform TEE specifications, these are simply referred to as 'Trusted Applications'.
+For most cases, user mode TAs are preferred.

 ### Pseudo Trusted Applications